 ‘But how to use Houzz for marketing my business?’
 I hear you say.
 In this article, I’m going to provide you with eight easy steps you can take to utilize Houzz as a marketing tool for your interior design business.

 The first step in using Houzz for marketing which so many people don’t complete, is to fill out your Houzz profile.
 Fully.
 Your profile is the first impression you provide potential clients with, and the only way to turn these potential clients into actual or repeat clients is to supply them with all the information they require to make a decision.

-Your Houzz profile should include a little background about yourself – your story, your experience and your main skills.
+Your Houzz profile should include a little background about yourself – your story, your interior designer experience and your main skills.
 You should also list the services you currently offer and the locations you serve, as this may prevent any questions from individuals you are unable to assist.

 Additionally, there are sections for you to fill out regarding the average cost per project and, most importantly, contact details.